Your cart is empty

 What should I check about coverage?

-Check where you're going is served by the network of your device.
-For example, if you buy a Thuraya device, you will need to make sure you are not trying to operate it in the Americas, as Thuraya's coverage doesn't extend that far.
-Iridium and Inmarsat provide global and near-global coverage, respectively.
+Check that your destination is served by the network your device uses.
+For example, Thuraya devices are not suitable for operation in the Americas.
+Iridium and Inmarsat provide global and near-global coverage respectively.

 Rent or buy?

 Renting suits short trips, projects, and one-off deployments.
-Buying suits regular use, teams, and long-term planning.
-The phone guide can help you make this call quickly.
+Buying suits regular use, teams, and longer-term planning.
+The phone guide can help you decide quickly.

 How do I avoid spending too much on airtime?

-Estimate realistic usage, then pick the plan style that fits it.
-Set behaviour rules for data usage, and avoid overbuying capacity just in case if your usage is truly occasional.
+Estimate realistic usage, then choose the plan style that matches it.
+Set behaviour rules for data use and avoid overbuying capacity just in case when your use is only occasional.

 Can you help me choose?

-Of course!
+Of course.
 Our product experts are always happy to help.
-Simply call or email, and we will be able to advise the best device for your needs.
+Simply call or email and we can advise on the best device for your needs.